whizsid/wasmtimer-rs/README.md

 ## Todo

-- Serde Support
+- Serde Support (Support de/serializing by introducing a new feature `serde`)
-- Web Workers Support